wjoe2046/starwars-api/README.md

 #### Serving main React app
 1. [  ] Add a route handler that looks for a `GET` request to `/`
 1. [  ] When a `GET` to `/` is received, respond with the `index.html` file inside the `/client` directory
-1. [  ] Test your route by going to `localhost:8080/` or sending a `GET` request to `http://localhost:3000/` (using Postman or some equivalent).
-You should be served a React application!
+1. [  ] Test your route by going to `http://localhost:8080/` or sending a `GET` request to `http://localhost:3000/` (using Postman or some equivalent).
+You should be served the basic React application! **Note:** Due to using webpack-dev-server (which you'll learn more about in a later unit), this may seem like an unnecessary step since you can already see your React app on `http://localhost:8080`.
+This is an important step though in any project you will eventually have a production environment for since you won't be using webpack-dev-server in production!

 #### Handle unknown routes
 Since we **always** want to respond to a request, even if we aren't going to _process_ it, Express gives us a handy way to 'catch' any unknown requests and respond in a generic way.
-We can use the `*` symbol to catch any route.
-This route handler must be the **last** route handler you configure, otherwise it will 'catch' routes you mean to handle.
+Read through the express docs on how to setup a catch-all route for unhandled endpoint requests.  **Hint:** This route handler must be the **last** route handler you configure, otherwise it will 'catch' routes you mean to handle.
 1. [  ] After your last configured route handler, add another route handler.
-This route handler should run regardless of request method, and should look for requests to `*`.
+This route handler should run regardless of request method, and should have only one anonymous middleware function.
-1. [  ] Add an anonymous middleware function for this route handler that will simply send back a status code of 404.
+1. [  ] The anonymous middleware function for this route handler should simply send back a status code of 404, no other data necessary. **Hint:** check the express docs for a handy method you can use to send back just a status code.
 1. [  ] Test your new route.
-Try going to `localhost:8080/nothandlingthis` (or sending a simple `GET` request to `http://localhost:3000/nothandlingthis`).
+Try sending a `GET` request on Postman to `http://localhost:3000/nothandlingthis`.
 You should get back a simple 404 status code.
+Alternatively, you can check the Network tab in Chrome dev tools to see the 404 status code coming back for our request to `/api/characters` since we are not yet handling this route on our server!

+**A quick note on Chrome Dev Tools - Network Tab**
+The Network tab of the Chrome Dev Tools is a great place to get acquainted with outgoing requests and incoming responses.
+You can see all of your browser's outgoing requests and if you click on a particular request you can see a lot of information such as:

+* the full request (headers, body, and other metadata)
+* the full response (headers, data, status code, etc)

+The network tab is a great place to look when troubleshooting requests and responses because you can see the exact format of your request body data and the exact format of the response from the server.

 ### Configure global error handler
 The golden rule of middleware is **never close out a request in a reusable middleware function**.
 Express enables us to write a global error handler which we can invoke within middleware by passing an error object as an argument to the `next` function.
 See more details [here](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers).
 Let's configure this global error now while we're still working in our `server.js` file.